-- Determine a range of permit applications in accordance to the Environmental Permitting Regulations and/or the Water Resources Act - Engaging all types of operators (our customers) and building relationships both internally and externally. - Where necessary, influencing operators/customers/applicants to use the best available techniques to protect the environment - Using all of the information and resources available to you to make complex, risk based decisions, before justifying and recording your decision.
+- Determination of a range of licence applications in accordance to the Water Resources Act - Engaging all types of operators (our customers) and building relationships both internally and externally. - Where necessary, influencing operators/customers/applicants to use the best available techniques to protect the environment - Using all of the information and resources available to you to make complex, risk based decisions, before justifying and recording your decision.